Admissions Policy and Procedures

 Key Stage Transfers within the School

-Whilst every effort will be made to support parents in following up such enquiries, any transfer will be subject to:
+Whilst every effort will be made to support parents wishing for their child to transfer from one GDST school to another, any transfer will be subject to:

 · The availability of a place; and